dotunlonge/Beat-Maker/README.md

 # Beat-Maker

-A Simple beat making application utilizing a lot of jquery, to recreate the popular and easy ux flow fl studio.
+A Simple beat making application allowing you to make beats in your browser.
-All You Have To Do Is Set The Pattern, Then You Can Play The Beats You Want.